nelsonbolanoscr/Tiger/VCG CPD 500 to 5111 Upgrade.md

 oc get cronjob $INSTANCE-store-cronjob  -o yaml | grep postgres
 ```

 * 6.6 If wa-postgres-16-rw.cpd.svc points to old EDB Postgres cluster instead of EDB Postgres-16, then delete the cronjob with the following command.
-This helps the operator to create a new cronjob with latest config.
+This helps the operator to create a new cronjob with the latest config.

 ```bash
 oc delete cronjob $INSTANCE-store-cronjob